Breaking Barriers with Goats: A New Chapter for Women in Loitokitok

 - 2 min read

 Through this initiative, 20 women and 2 youth received improved Galla goats, valued for their resilience and nutritional benefits.
-By prioritizing women and other historically marginalized groups, the program not only challenged deep-rooted cultural norms but also fostered economic independence and social inclusion for those groups.
-Each goat became a stepping stone toward a more equitable future, helping move the entire community closer to life beyond poverty.
+By prioritizing women, the program not only challenged deep-rooted cultural norms but also fostered economic independence and social inclusion.
+Each goat became a steppingstone toward a more equitable future, helping move the entire community closer to life beyond poverty.

 Key Impacts: